To,

 are the KMPs of the Company as per the provisions of the Act.

-Term of Mr. Rajesh Lunia an Independent Director is expire on 3,d
+During the year the term of Mr. Rajesh Lunia an Independent Director

 The resolutions proposing the reappointment of the Directors are set